Beta-Sorted Portfolios: Empirical Application

-We first consider pointwise inference.
-Figure \ref{fig:grandmean_ptwise} presents our estimate of the grand mean, $\hat{\mu}(\beta) = T^{-1} \sum_{t=1}^T \hat{\mu}_t(\beta)$ in the black line.
+Figure \ref{fig:grandmean_ptwise} presents our estimate of the grand mean, $\widehat{\mu}(\beta)$ in the black line.
 There is a clear downward slope in the relationship between $\beta$ and expected returns -- although it does not appear to be linear.
-The grey vertical lines in Figure \ref{fig:grandmean_ptwise} depict pointwise confidence intervals at each selected point in the support of $\beta$.
-The top chart in Figure \ref{fig:grandmean_ptwise} uses the plug-in variance estimator we introduced in equation (\ref{eq:plugin2}) whereas the bottom chart uses the \cite{FamaMacBeth1973} variance estimator.
-To implement our plug-in variance estimator we use an AR(1) specification in our risk factor.
+To address the differential behavior of the beta-sorted portfolio estimator for the portfolio containing $\beta=0$, we fit a linear regression in this portfolio only and use constant fits for all other portfolios.
+The grey vertical lines in Figure \ref{fig:grandmean_ptwise} depict confidence intervals at each selected point in the support of $\beta$.
+The top chart in Figure \ref{fig:grandmean_ptwise} uses the PI variance estimator we introduced in equation (\ref{eq:plugin2}) whereas the bottom chart uses the FM variance estimator.
+To implement our plug-in variance estimator we use an (expanding window) AR(1) specification in our risk factor.
 We can clearly see the difference in the precision for drawing inferences from the data.
-The confidence intervals based on our new plug-in variance estimator are substantially shorter than those of the FM variance estimator.
-This shows clear evidence that the conservativeness of the FM estimator that was proven in Section \ref{section5} has practical implications for empirical work.
-We can see this even more clearly in Table \ref{tab:pointwise} where we present the point estimate for selected values of $\beta$ along with lower and upper bounds for confidence intervals constructed with the two different variance estimators.
-The results are striking.
-Across all values of $\beta$ and for both nominal coverage rates, the confidence intervals formed using our plug-in variance estimator are approximately 30\% of the length of those using the FM variance estimator.
+The confidence intervals based on our new PI variance estimator are substantially shorter than those of the FM variance estimator.
+Although we showed in Section \ref{section5} that both of these estimators are conservative, in general, for inference on the SACER, the FM is much larger in this application.
+By Remark \ref{rem:lowbound} we can use the difference between the FM variance estimate and the PI variance estimate as an estimate of the lower bound on $\sigma^2_\mu(\beta)$.
+Inspecting Figure \ref{fig:grandmean_ptwise} we see that this lower bound can be informative as the length of the 95\% confidence interval based on the FM variance estimator are at least three times as long as that based on the PI variance estimator.

-The improved precision of our new variance estimator is replicated when we shift to uniform confidence bands for the grand mean rather than pointwise confidence intervals.
-Figure \ref{fig:grandmean} is the counterpart to Figure \ref{fig:grandmean_ptwise} with uniform confidence bands constructed as discussed in Section \ref{section5}.
-The bottom chart shows the uniform confidence bands formed using the FM variance estimator.
-The bands are so wide as to be essentially uninformative.
-In contrast, the top chart displays the confidence bands formed using our new variance estimator.
-We can reject a constant function and also clearly reject a monotonically decreasing relationship.
-In contrast, we fail to reject a monontonically decreasing relationship -- either linear or nonlinear.